CHRONOLOGY OF LAGUNA BEACH

 1776: Mission San Juan Capistrano was founded by Saint Junipero Serra, a Franciscan priest.

 1818: Pirates – Hippolyte de Bouchard, a French Argentine sailor, plundered San Juan Capistrano and earned the reputation of "California’s only pirate" of those days.
 Legend says he buried booty in the Laguna coast...

 1821: Mexico gains independence from Spain.
 The New Mexican government distributed more than 500 land grants to prominent families, using maps called disenos that roughly marked each grant's boundaries.
 This informal system of documentation would open the door to legal challenges by Americans.

-1841: Laguna Lakes – Mexican map showed lakes as the only spring-fed lakes in present Orange County.
+1841: Laguna Lakes – Mexican map showed the lakes in the Laguna canyon as the only spring-fed lakes in present Orange County.

-1842: Juan Avila was given a land grant for the area "Rancho Niguel."
+1842: Land Grant – Juan Avila was given a land grant for the area called "Rancho Niguel."
 This area included the area south of Aliso Creek to Dana Point, Laguna Niguel, Aliso Viejo, and Laguna Hills.
-The grant was re-established for Juan Avila after California's statehood through the Treaty of Guadalupe Hidalgo.
-He retained ownership of the land until he sold it in 1865.
+The grant was re-established for Juan Avila after California's statehood with the Treaty of Guadalupe Hidalgo.
+Juan Avila retained ownership of the land until he sold it in 1865.

 1848: Treaty of Guadalupe Hidalgo, the peace treaty between United States and Mexico that ended the Mexican-American War was signed.

 1847 TO 1879: THE SETTLERS